 When asked if they or others felt more ready for a female president in 2020, Americans were quick to play the blame game.
 According to a survey carried out by Ipsos for nonprofit Lean In, half of registered voters felt very or extremely ready for a female president, and more than three quarters felt at least moderately ready.
 When asked about others’ opinions, survey respondents assumed that only 16 percent of Americans were very or extremely ready and that only 55 percent felt at least moderately ready.

-Lean In calls these diverging replies the electability conundrum: Many people won’t vote for a female president because they assume that other people will not vote for a female.
+Lean In calls these diverging replies the electability conundrum: Many people won’t vote for a female candidate because they assume that other people will not vote for a woman.